 Exocrine glands can be classified into a variety of categories in terms of their structure.
 They can be categorised according to the shape of their secretory unit.
 Secretory units shaped as a tube are referred to as tubular, whereas spherical units are referred to as alveolar or acinar, when the pancreas is involved.
-Exocrine glands can also be comprised of both tubular and alveolar secretory units and are in this case referred to as tubuloalveolar.
+Exocrine glands can also be comprised of both tubular and alveolar secretory units and.
+In this case, they are referred to as tubuloalveolar.
 They can also be categorised according to whether their duct is branched or not.
 An unbranched duct is referred to as a simple gland, whereas a branched duct is known as a compound gland.
-An example of a simple gland is a sweat gland whereas the pancreas is an example of a compound gland.
+An example of a simple gland is a sweat gland, whereas the pancreas is an example of a compound gland.

 Exocrine glands can also be classified into a variety of categories in terms of their function.
 They can be categorised into 3 subtypes according to their type of secretory product: